Insurance companies are big money businesses.

 We’ll assist you in managing the logistics – the process is swift, simple, and free:

-1. Phone consultation– Speak with a licensed counselor about what’s been going on, so they can recommend treatment options that fit your needs and preferences.
+1. Phone consultation– Speak with an admissions coordinator about what’s been going on, so they can recommend treatment options that fit your needs and preferences.

 2. Benefits check– Once you decide which treatment option you prefer, a team member will contact your insurance company to determine the details of your coverage applicable, including deductibles met, co-insurance, out-of-pocket expenses or applicable non-covered care.